doriantaylor/rb-intertwingler/README.md

 and returns a response object.
 A handler is expected to contain at least one URI that will respond to at least one request method.

-## The `Intertwingler` Engine
+## The `Intertwingler` Harness and Engine(s)

-The `Intertwingler` engine imagines itself one day turned into a high-performance, stand-alone reverse proxy, with hot-pluggable handlers (and by extension, transforms) that can be written in any language, and interface internally over HTTP.
+The `Intertwingler` harness imagines itself one day turned into a high-performance, stand-alone reverse proxy, with hot-pluggable handlers (and by extension, transforms) that can be written in any language, and interface internally over HTTP.
 That is the lens with which to view the design.
-The engine is meant to be put at the edge of an organization's Web infrastructure and manage the Web address space for all of the organization's (DNS) domains.
+The harness is meant to be put at the edge of an organization's Web infrastructure and manage the Web address space, with an engine assigned to each of the organization's (DNS) domains.

-When an HTTP transaction occurs completely within the engine's process space (i.e., it does not try to access handlers running in other processes/engines), the engine has strategies to mitigate the amount of extraneous parsing and serialization that would otherwise occur.
+> When an HTTP transaction occurs completely within an engine's
+> process space (i.e., it does not try to access handlers running in
+> other processes/engines), the engine has strategies to mitigate the
+> amount of extraneous parsing and serialization that would otherwise
+> occur.

 ## `Intertwingler` Handler Manifests (In Progress)